pdchao23/Block-Smasher/DEVELOPMENT.md

     - Able to make the UI look like I wanted
     - Started looking into the conversions and make sure Cinder and Box2D matched up
-     - Started to understand the conversion between the two so they allign but still not perfect
+     - Started to understand the conversion between the two so they align but still not perfect
       - Able to update the world to see the gravity on the ball
       - Changed the color so you can see the different blocks